Universal quantum computation via scalable measurement-free error correction: Introduction

 However, it is well known that no QEC code can have a transversal universal gate set~\cite{eastin2009-notransversal}, and, in particular, the only transversal gates for two-dimensional codes are unitaries belonging to the Clifford group~\cite{bravyi2013-konig}.
 Several ways have been proposed to get around these no-go results.
 These include magic state distillation~\cite{bravyi2005-magicstate, campbell2012-magicstate, campbell2017b-magicstate, gorman2017-magicstate, litinski2019-magicstate}, code switching between appropriate codes~\cite{anderson2014-codeswitch, beverland2021-codeswitch, butt2024-codeswitch}, using non-local connectivity between Bacon-Shor codes~\cite{yoder2017-baconshor-ccz}, implementing pieceable constructions where operations are intertwined with intermediate error correction~\cite{yoder2016}, or allowing for a loss of distance in concatenated codes~\cite{paetznick2013, jochym-oconnor2014, chamberland2017}.

 The main theoretical challenges for MF QEC are two-fold: (\emph{i}) implementing universal quantum computation at the logical level, and (\emph{ii}) demonstrating scalability beyond small-distance codes.
-During the completion of this work, the authors of Ref.~\cite{butt2024-mf} demonstrated MF code-switching between color-codes to implement a universal set of logical gates.
+We tackle these challenges in the following way.
+We show (\emph{i}) that a \emph{universal gate set} is achievable with the Bacon-Shor code, by exploiting transversal operations and a MF code deformation procedure to realize a transversal $\mathit{CCZ}$ gate; and (\emph{ii}) that a universal gate set is \emph{not required} to perform MF QEC cycles at higher levels of concatenation, allowing for an efficient scaling up of the code distance.
+During the completion of this work, the authors of Ref.~\cite{butt2024-mf} demonstrated MF code-switching between color codes to implement a universal set of logical gates.
 Equipped with this universal set, it is then possible to concatenate the code with itself to reach higher distances.

-To tackle the aforementioned challenges, we take a different approach.
-We show that (\emph{i}) a \emph{universal gate set} is achievable with the Bacon-Shor code, by exploiting transversal operations and a MF code deformation procedure to realize a transversal $\mathit{CCZ}$ gate; and (\emph{ii}) a universal gate set is \emph{not required} to concatenate MF QEC, but that it can be scaled up efficiently.
+In contrast, we show that the cost of concatenation can be lowered using resource-efficient gadgets, hence drastically increasing logical performance and scalability.